charlesnicholson/nanocobs/README.md

 ### Decoding In-Place

+There are two ways to decode COBS-encoded data in-place.
+One is simply by calling `cobs_decode` and pass your buffer to both the `enc` and `out_dec` parameters.
+Since COBS decoding never needs to revisit decoded bytes, and decoded payloads are always shorter than encoded payloads, this is guaranteed to work.

+`cobs_decode_inplace` is also provided and offers byte-layout-parity to `cobs_encode_inplace`.
+This lets you, for example, decode a payload, change some bytes, and re-encode it all in the same buffer:

 Accumulate data from your source until you encounter a COBS frame delimiter byte of `0x00`.
 Once you've got that, call `cobs_decode_inplace` on that region of a buffer to do an in-place decoding.
 The zeroth and zero bytes of your payload will be replaced with the `COBS_SENTINEL_VALUE` bytes that, were you _encoding_ in-place, you would have had to place there anyway.

 ```